bonjoursoftware/pypahe/README.md

 #### Setup

-Install dependencies and activate a virtual environment with:
+Ensure [Pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today) is installed first.
+Then download dependencies and activate a virtual environment with:

 ```shell
 pipenv sync